Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Conclusions

-\paragraph{Conclusions} We defined a framework of human errors, including mistakes and slips in the context of stream processing, based on the theories of human errors in the domain of psychology.
-We specifically focused on a quantitative model of memory decaying behavior in the context of annotation tasks of humans given it is a common cause for both mistakes and slips.
-We validated the existence of memory decaying based annotation errors in a variety of experimental setups from lab-scale to crowdsourcing and provided evidence for the conceptual distinction between slips and mistakes for stream processing applications.
-We performed simulation-based studies to test a novel error mitigation algorithm targeted to slips.
-We presented and evaluated this algorithm to mitigate human errors by minimizing the likelihood of memory decaying behavior in a human annotation task for online stream processing using the active learning paradigm.
-The application of the proposed method for human error mitigation can help in designing Human-AI collaboration systems for efficient stream processing for social media and web data in general.
-Such systems would require not only lesser human annotations, but also have fewer errors and potentially less memory decay behavior from the human annotators.
+We defined a framework of human errors, including mistakes and slips in the context of stream processing, based on psychological theories of human errors.
+We specifically focused on a quantitative model of memory decay behavior in the context of annotation tasks of humans, given that it is a common cause for both mistakes and slips.
+We validated the existence of memory decay-based annotation errors in a variety of experimental setups from lab-scale to crowdsourcing and provided evidence for the conceptual distinction between slips and mistakes for stream processing applications.
+We performed simulation-based studies to test a novel error mitigation algorithm targeted to slips that minimizes the likelihood of memory decay in an active learning paradigm-based human annotation task.
+The proposed method for human error mitigation can help design Human-AI collaboration systems for efficient stream processing for social media and web data in general.
+Such systems would require not only fewer human annotations but also reduce errors and decrease annotator memory decay.